elmahio/blog/docs/monitoring-azure-functions-with-the-portal-and-elmah-io.md

 }
 ```

 That's it!
-When a Function fails, the exceptions is automatically stored on elmah.io:
+When a Function fails, the exception is automatically stored on elmah.io:

 ![Function error on elmah.io](images/function_error_elmahio.png)

+Unlike the features available on Azure, I now have the choice to get notifications on mail, Slack, etc., search errors happening in Functions and much more.